Drwaley/family-Leave-project/README.md

 ## Data Description

  The data set contains 1601 rows and 6 columns.
 It included the number of companies and industries is 1600 and 186 respectively.
-The data set was sourced from [](mavenanalytics.io)
+The data set was sourced from [Maven Analytics](mavenanalytics.io)

 I cleaned the data by removing the irrelevant columns ( for example, “ID column”) and changing the data type to the whole number.
 I noticed the columns contained an error, I fixed that by replacing the null (i.e N\A as represented in the data) to “0”, using replace value function.